mjfahr/Capstone/README.md

 Matplotlib
 PyQt5

-These can be installed using the command pip install [library name]
+These can be installed using the command:

+pip install [library name]

-Once the required libraries are installed, the project can be run by navigating to the GUI folder and running the following command: python GUI.py
+Once the required libraries are installed, the project can be run by navigating to the GUI folder and running the following command:

+python GUI.py

 Further instructions are presented in the GUI itself.